 “And Mary said, ‘Behold, the bondslave of the Lord; may it be done to me according to your word.'” – Luke 1:38

 Picture the scene: An angel had just informed Mary that she, a teenager and a virgin, was now pregnant and, as a matter of fact, was carrying the Son of God.
-Not the sort of news a woman hears everyday and certainly not the kind of news a woman in first century Israel would welcome.
-She knew that in her culture, she would soon face the wrath and scorn of her friends, family and society in general – not to mention that she would probably lose her fiancé.
+Not the sort of news a young girl hears everyday and certainly not the kind of news in first century Israel, she would welcome.
+In her culture, she would soon face the wrath and scorn of her friends, family and society in general – not to mention that she would probably lose Joseph, her fiancé.

-Facing such serious backlash at the news, think about all the paths Mary could have taken.
+Facing such serious backlash at the news, think of all the paths Mary could have taken.